-More Maintenance: Living near the beach can also mean more maintenance.
+More Maintenance: Living on the coast can also mean more maintenance to the home.
 This is, of course, contingent on how close the home is to the ocean.
-Homes that are right in front of the crashing waves will see more deterioration on barriers that protect the home and backyard from the ocean waves.
+Homes that are right in front of the crashing waves will see more erosion on barriers that protect the home and backyard from the ocean waves.
 When waves cause coastal damage, it can result in flooding.
 Homeowners near a sandy beach also need to upkeep maintenance so that tracking sand into the home doesn’t become a nuisance.
 Not to mention that just by being close to it, the air pushes the salt from the ocean inside the home, which accelerates the rusting process of anything metal.

 As you see, living near the beach pros and cons is real.
 There definitely are bad things about living near the ocean.
 But is a beach house a good investment?
 Of course it is!
 There’s a real estate saying that goes “there’s never a bad time to buy; just to sell” and, to houses near the beach this definitely applies.
 After all, is there a better way to sit on a property until its value increase than in a bathing suit, holding a mojito with one hand, a great book with the other, that gentle summer breeze blowing on your neck… not bad at all!